electron/website/docs/latest/tutorial/tutorial-1-prerequisites.md

 :::

-### Node.js and NPM
+### Node.js and npm

-To begin developing an Electron app, you need to install [Node.js][node-download].
+To begin developing an Electron app, you need to install the [Node.js][node-download] runtime and its bundled npm package manager onto your system.
 We recommend that you use the latest long-term support (LTS) version.

 :::tip